ds-lab/EsophagusVisualization/README.md

 ## Creating an Executable

-1. Adjust the path to the 'dash_extensions' folder in the Conda environment in the 'main.spec' file.
+1. Adjust the path to the `dash_extensions` folder in the Conda environment in the `main.spec` file.
 2. Run PyInstaller:
     ```sh
     pyinstaller --noconfirm --clean main.spec
     ```
-    - Note: Adjust the path to main.spec if necessary.
+    - Note: Adjust the path to `main.spec` if necessary.

-The 'dist' folder will contain the executable 'ÖsophagusVisualisierung.exe' with Python and all necessary dependencies.
+The 'dist' folder will contain the executable `ÖsophagusVisualisierung.exe` with Python and all necessary dependencies.

 ## Creating an Installer

 1. Install InnoSetup.
-2. Open and compile the 'inno_setup_script.iss' file with InnoSetup.
+2. Open and compile the `inno_setup_script.iss` file with InnoSetup.
-    - Note: To edit, always open 'inno_setup_script.iss' with InnoSetup to prevent file encoding issues.
+    - Note: To edit, always open `inno_setup_script.iss` with InnoSetup to prevent file encoding issues.

 ## Configuration

-Configuration values can be adjusted in the 'config.py' file.
+Configuration values can be adjusted in the `config.py` file.

 ## Notes